 - 2014: Dover Area School District and the Department reach an agreement to hire a School Resource Officer.

 Today the jurisdiction of the agency covers a large and rapidly developing area of Central and Northern York County with a wide demographic base.
 The jurisdiction encompasses areas with urban, suburban, industrial, residential, and rural characteristics.

-Current NYCRPD member municipalities and their respective commissioners are identified as follows:
+Current NYCRPD member municipalities are identified as follows:

 - 1-Chief of Police